 Like the venous system, the lymphatic system transports fluids throughout the body.
 The lymphatic system consists of

 Lymphatic vessels, located throughout the body, are larger than capillaries, and most are smaller than the smallest veins.
 Most of the lymphatic vessels have valves like those in veins to keep the lymph, which can clot, flowing in the one direction (toward the heart).
-Lymphatic vessels drain fluids from tissues throughout the body that have diffused through the very thin walls of capillaries.
-The fluids contain proteins, minerals, nutrients, and other substances, which provide nourishment to tissues.
-However, most of the fluid is reabsorbed into the capillaries.
-The rest of the fluid (lymph) is drained from the spaces surrounding the cells into the lymphatic vessels, which eventually return it to the veins.
-Lymphatic vessels also collect and transport damaged cells, cancer cells, and foreign particles (such as bacteria and viruses) that may have entered the tissue fluids.
+Lymphatic vessels drain fluid called lymph from tissues throughout the body.

 The lymph vessels drain into collecting ducts, which empty their contents into the two subclavian veins, located under the collarbones.
 These veins join to form the superior vena cava, the large vein that drains blood from the upper body into the heart.

 Lymphatic System: Helping Defend Against Infection

 The lymphatic system may not carry out its function adequately due to

 Blockage (obstruction): Obstruction in the lymphatic system leads to an accumulation of fluid (lymphedema).
 Obstruction may result from scar tissue that develops when the lymph vessels or nodes are damaged or removed during surgery, by radiation therapy, by injury, or in tropical countries, by infection with a threadworm (filariasis) that blocks the lymphatic ducts.